Free & Same Day Ground Shipping | View Details

 What To Know About Sealing Pavers

-Pavers are an excellent choice for a patio, pool deck, driveway, or hardscaping in general.
+Pavers are an excellent choice for patios, pool decks, driveways, or hardscaping.
 They are highly customizable, with a wide variety of colors, styles, and patterns to choose from, making it easy to create an outdoor space that perfectly complements the style of your home.
 It’s not surprising that sales and installation of paving stones in North America are on the rise.

 “The ICPI surveys contractors annually and found that between 2020 and 2021, there was a 27 percent average growth in sales.
 The awareness and use of concrete pavers, paving slabs, and permeable interlocking concrete pavement continues to grow”World Of Concrete

 Sealing your pavers is an essential part of maintaining the beauty and integrity of your outdoor surfaces.
-Whether you have a patio, walkway, driveway, or pool deck made of pavers, sealing them can provide a number of benefits that will help protect your investment and enhance the overall appearance of your home.
+Whether you have a paver patio, walkway, driveway, or pool deck, sealing them can provide a number of benefits that will help protect your investment and enhance the overall appearance of your home.

-3. Decreased Drying Time: Properly sealed pavers do not allow water to absorb inside them.
-This significantly reduces drain time.
-Pavers that dry more quickly, are much less likely to support mold and algae growth or develop efflorescence.
+3. Decreased Drying Time: Properly sealed pavers do not allow water to be absorbed.
+This significantly reduces drying time.
+Pavers that dry more quickly are less likely to support mold and algae growth.

-5. Increase resale value: Well-maintained pavers can add value to your home and make it more attractive to potential buyers.
-Sealing your pavers is one way to help ensure they are in good condition, which can increase the resale value of your home.
+6. Increase resale value: Well-maintained pavers can add value to your home and make it more attractive to potential buyers. paver sealing is one way to help ensure they remain in good condition, which can increase the crub appeal of your home.

 Maintenance Costs

 Pavers and hardscapes are known for their ease of installation, durability, and pleasing aesthetic to any landscape, driveway, walkway, and pool area.
 However, keeping that “good as new” look can often be an annual and laborious task.
 Lichen, mold and mildew growth, efflorescence, dirt, grime, red clay stains, oil, grease, acid rain, snow, ice, salts, and deicing chemicals will not only dirty the surface, but expedite deterioration.
-This makes frequent cleaning necessary.
-Have you ever pressure-washed a large-scale patio or pool deck constructed of smaller pavers with a low psi pressure washer?
-If so, then you are well aware of the amount of time, effort, mess, clean-up, and physical toll it can take on your lower back!
+This makes frequent cleaning and maintenance necessary.

-If you do not own a pressure washer, you are stuck having to rent one each season (or every other season).
+If you do not own a pressure washer, you are stuck having to rent one each season.
 The average cost to rent a gas-powered pressure washer for a day will run you close to $100.
-If you use chemical cleaners beforehand that can cost an additional $20-$45 per gallon.
+If you use chemical cleaners beforehand that can cost an additional $20-$50 per gallon.
 Not to mention water usage, rags, buckets, brooms, and your time.

 Or, are you one to hire a professional pressure washing company to do the job?
 If so, pricing can range from $100-$500 depending on square footage.
 Either way you slice it, when it comes to keeping your personal sanctuary looking like new, the money can add up!

 Good news!
-There is a way to save time, money, and labor when it comes to maintaining your paver patio, pool deck, walkway, or driveway.
+Applying a good paver sealing product will save you money and labor when it comes to maintaining your paver patio, pool deck, walkway, or driveway.

 What to Look for in a Paver Sealer